 - Contact Us — A listing of CDTFA contacts for your questions and concerns.

-- Internal Revenue Service (IRS) Guide for Cash Intensive Businesses — An IRS guide that provides insight to issues unique to cash businesses.
+- Internal Revenue Services (IRS) Guides — An IRS guide that provides insight to issues unique to cash businesses.